openstack/storlets/doc/source/writing_and_deploying_storlets.rst

   -H "X-Object-Meta-Storlet-Main:org.openstack.storlet.identity.IdentityStorlet" \
   -H "X-Object-Meta-Storlet-Dependency:get42"

+.. note:: When deploying a Python storlet the name of the object (identitystorlet-1.0.jar in the above) has a different format
+          Otherwise, "X-Object-Meta-Storlet-Language" is "Python", and "X-Object-Meta-Storlet-Main" has a different format.
+          Please refer to Python_ for the exact details.

 Here is the Swift client command for uploading the get42 dependency.
 Again, some notes:

 #.
 The container name used here is the first parameter for the upload command and is 'dependency'.

 #.
 We use the optional permissions header as this is a binary .

 ::